-Due to the fact that most people in La Habra will likely be told to stay home or work from home for several weeks, effective today at 3:51PM, we have suspended the issuance of tickets for violations of non-permitted overnight parking, as well as street sweeping parking violations.
+Due to the fact that most people in La Habra will likely be told to stay home or work from home for several weeks due to COVID-19, effective immediately, issuance of tickets for violations of non-permitted overnight parking, as well as street sweeping parking violations, are suspended.

 About the Program